Leuchtfeuer/auth0-for-typo3/README.md

   </tr>
 </table>

+You can execute the command controller via CLI:<br>
+`path/to/php bin/typo3 cleanup:cleanupusers --method="disable"`

 ### Access ###
 You can grant editors access to the hidden property of the application domain model.
-Every other property is configurable if the editor is allowed to modify the record type (*Tables (modify)*).<br/>
+All other properties are configurable when the editor is allowed to modify the record type (*Tables (modify)*).<br/>
-Editors can crate or update plugins when they are allowed to modify the page content type *Insert Plugin* and the page content plugin *Auth0: Login form*.
+Editors can create or update plugins when they are allowed to modify the page content type *Insert Plugin* and the page content plugin *Auth0: Login form*.

 ## For Editors ##
 ### Application Record ###
-There is one record, called *application*, you can create/edit.
-It contains Auth0 server authorization configuration and it is used to establish a connection with your Auth0-Server.
+There is one record, called *application*, which you can create/edit.
+It contains the Auth0 server authorization configuration and it is used to establish a connection with your Auth0-Server.

-You can configure following properties:
+You can configure the following properties:
 <table>
   <tr>
     <th>Property</th>